Information Center

-How to blend data in Looker Studio?
+How to perform blending (data merging) in Looker Studio?

 What is Looker Studio Data Blending?

-Types of Joins Used in Data Blending
+Types of Join Operators Used in Data Blending

 The table below summarizes the most commonly used join models and their purposes in the 2026 digital marketing standards: